oemof/tespy/doc/tespy_modules/networks.rst

 :code:`init_only=True` usually is used for debugging.
 Or, you could use this feature to export a not solved network, if you want to do the parametrisation in .csv-files rather than your python script.

+The :code:`init_previous` parameter can be used in design and offdesign calculations and works very similar to specifying an :code:`init_path`.
+In contrast, starting values are taken from the previous calculation.
+Specifying the :code:`ìnit_path` overwrites :code:`init_previous`.

 Design mode
 +++++++++++